rahul-pahuja/go-machina/gomachina_blueprint.md

 - Validating transitions based on conditions
 - Executing actions in the correct order
 - Managing the registry of user-provided implementations
+- Returning results as `TransitionResult` structs containing the new state, any auto-event, and persistence data

 ### 12.2.
 Configuration Loader
 The configuration loader is responsible for: